Definition of a Trip

 - Student Affairs – Assistant Vice President for Student Affairs

 - Advancement – Director of Alumni and Parent Relations

 - Executive – Special Assistant to the President

 * If the trip proposer is also the trip approver for an activity/event, the trip proposer’s supervisor shall serve as the trip approver.

 For information about the student travel planning process, please review this information – Proposing Student Travel.
 To help in the gathering of the information required to propose a trip, please print this document which is a printable .pdf version of the on-line Student Travel Pre-Approval form.

 To officially begin the process of proposing a trip/student travel, the trip proposer or his/her designee must complete the Student Travel Pre-Approval Form.
 The completion of the on-line form results in an email containing the submitted information being sent to the trip approver with a copy sent to the trip proposer.
 The information requested within the form is designed to make the trip approver aware of the upcoming trip by providing some specifics about the event.
 Additional information is required before final approval can be given.
 This information is gathered with the forms listed below.

 Below are forms that are frequently required for student travel.
 Please read the description of each form (shown in the parentheses).
 Please complete all forms you believe are required for your trip and submit them to the trip approver for your area.
 If forms are missing or incomplete, final approval for the trip cannot be given.

-- Student_Travel_Supplement (required for all trips; should be completed following the completion of the on-line Student Travel Pre-Approval Form)
+- Student Travel Supplement (required for all trips; one copy should be completed by the trip proposer following the completion of the on-line Student Travel Pre-Approval Form)

 - Medical Form (required for all student organization-led and student-led trips and any other trips longer than 8 hours in duration)